celiakwan/erc20-token-scam/README.md

 ```

 ##### Configuration
-In `dapp` directory, create a `.env` file containing the address of the deployed Token smart contract and 1 account address you imported to MetaMask wallet as the hacker account.
+In `dapp` directory, create a `.env` file containing the address of the deployed Token smart contract and the Account #1 address as the hacker account.
 Since this DApp is created from `create-react-app`, the environment variables should start with `REACT_APP_`.
 ```
 REACT_APP_CONTRACT_ADDRESS="0x5FbDB2315678afecb367f032d93F642f64180aa3"
 REACT_APP_HACKER_ADDRESS="0x70997970c51812dc3a010c7d01b50e0d17dc79c8"